 So, if you're after giant glutes like a sprinter, use the step-up!
 Here’s how to do it:

 The single-leg deadlift nails both the glute maximus and medius as you need to stabilize on one leg.
 Compared to the traditional deadlift, the single-leg deadlift elicits greater concentric glute medius muscle activation and eccentric gluteus maximus and medius activation .

 It was speculated that the torso being close to parallel with the floor might place greater stress on the hip than the deadlift.
 Here’s how to do it:

 Staggered Stance Trap Bar Romanian Deadlift

 I love this exercise.
 In my experience, it's the single-leg deadlift on steroids.
 Because your non-working leg is still on the ground, you can lift heavier loads while isolating the front leg.
-Your glutes will thank you after performing this exercise.
+Your upper glutes will thank you after performing this exercise.

 Or you’ll have crazy delayed onset muscle soreness making sitting at your desk a painful experience.
 But it’s all worth it for a bigger butt!
 Here’s how to do it:

 In my experience, you must perform the back extension a certain way to get the most from the glutes.
 That is, pushing your hips through the pad instead of raising your shoulders.
 You'll feel a massive difference with your glutes burning compared to raising the shoulders.